wumiguo/JedAIToolkit/README.md

 The following formats are currently supported:
  1) CSV
- 2) RDF (any format, including XML, OWL)
+ 2) RDF in any format, i.e., XML, OWL, HDT, JSON
- 3) SQL (mySQL, PostgreSQL)
+ 3) Relational Databases (mySQL, PostgreSQL)
  4) SPARQL endpoints
  5) Java serialized objects

-The next version will add support for more formats: JSON, MongoDB, Oracle and SQL Server.
+### Schema Clustering

+This is an optional step, suitable for highly heterogeneous datasets with a schema comprising a large diversity of attribute names.
+To this end, it groups together attributes that are syntactically similar, but are not necessarily semantically equivalent.

+The following methods are currently supported:
+1) Attribute Name Clustering
+2) Attribute Value Clustering
+3) Holistic Attribute Clustering

+For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p312-papadakis.pdf).

 ### Block Building
 It clusters entities into overlapping blocks in a lazy manner that relies on unsupervised blocking keys: every token in an attribute value forms a key.
 Blocks are then extracted, possibly using a transformation, based on its equality or on its similarity with other keys.